A Strategic Communications Company

 Meet Alison

-Prior to launching Good Yarn, Alison served as senior strategic communication advisor to Canada’s Chief Justice at the Supreme Court of Canada.
-Before then, she was Director of Communications and Public affairs at the Royal Canadian Mint.
+Before building Good Yarn, Alison served as senior strategic communication advisor to the Chief Justice of the Supreme Court of Canada.
+Prior to that, she was the Director of Communications and Public Affairs for the Royal Canadian Mint.

-Alison’s reporting has been recognized with awards from the New York Festivals, Canadian Association of Journalists, Radio Television Digital News Association, Journalists for Human Rights and the Academy for Canadian Film and Television.
+Her work has been recognized by the New York Festivals, Canadian Association of Journalists, Radio Television Digital News Association, Journalists for Human Rights and the Academy for Canadian Film and Television.